laixintao/iredis/iredis/data/commands/zrangebyscore.md

 follows from a property of the sorted set implementation in Redis and does not involve further computation).

+As per Redis 6.2.0, this command is considered deprecated.
+Please prefer using the `ZRANGE` command with the `BYSCORE` argument in new code.

 The optional `LIMIT` argument can be used to only get a range of the matching elements (similar to _SELECT LIMIT offset, count_ in SQL).
 A negative `count` returns all elements from the `offset`.
 Keep in mind that if `offset` is large,